-So your little gymnast is getting together everything she/he needs to be the best gymnast she can be but- OH NO!
+So as a gymnast you are getting together everything you need to be the best gymnast you can be, but OH NO!
 You forgot something that is actually important…Grips!

 What are Gymnastics Grips?

-Your gymnast will typically wear their grips while working with Uneven Bars (female) and on the High Bar and Still Rings (male).
-Your gymnast will wear their grips on their hands and it literally helps them have a better grip on the bars, making it easier for your gymnast to practice or perform without tearing apart their hands (grips help minimize tears, rips, blisters, and callouses).
-The best way to describe how grips look is to say that they are similar to gloves but heavy duty.
-They attach at the wrist and cover the palm of your gymnast’s hand.
+Gymnasts will wear their grips on their hands.
+Like its name, it literally helps gymnasts to have a better grip on the bars, making it easier for your gymnast to practice or perform without tearing apart their hands (grips help minimize tears, rips, blisters, and callouses).

-What are the Different Types of Grips for Females?
+What are the Different Types of Girl’s Gymnastics Grips?

 Dowel Grips: These grips are used by gymnasts who are more advanced and compete (competitive gymnasts).
 Dowel grips include a rod near the fingers so your gymnast can get a better feel on the bars, making it easy for her to be able to swing around.
 The grips also include two-finger holes for your gymnast to place her ring and middle fingers.